erroronline1/caro/readme.md

 Same applies to vendors.
 Vendor-directories will not be deleted if filled in the meantime.
 Deletion of vendors occurs if name and info is the same as within the template file. **Deleting vendors and their files in production is not intended as persistence is required for regulatory reasons.**

 One special usecase may be the auto-approval incorporations on migration from another quality management system.
-If you agree within the administration on the terms, you can set up the approvals that will override all currently pending incorporations.
-This step should be well thought out, documented and only being used once after initial migration and imports of product lists through the [erp interface](#erp-interface), assuming previous known products have been incorporated already.
+If you agree within the administration on terms, you can set up the approvals that will override all currently pending incorporations.
+This step should be well thought out, documented and only being used once after initial migration and imports of product lists through the [ERP interface](#erp-interface), assuming previous known products have been incorporated already.
+This is possible for document approval too and could also be used wisely on subsequently added roles for approval, to reduce the workload.
+Again, this should be well documented.

 Variables for _stresstest.php can be adjusted within the top class variables in the sourcecode.
 To run any method you have to be signed into CARO with administrator priviledges.